SeldonIO/seldon-core/docs-gb/operational-monitoring/local-metrics-test.md

 ---
-description: Learn how to monitor and test ML model metrics in Seldon Core 2 using Prometheus integration.
-This comprehensive guide covers model inference metrics, pipeline monitoring, REST/gRPC endpoint tracking, and best practices for collecting operational metrics from MLServer and Triton inference servers in local development environments.
+description: Learn how to test and validate metrics collection in Seldon Core locally, including Prometheus setup and Grafana dashboards.
 ---

-# Local Metrics
+# Local Metrics Testing

 Run these examples from the `samples` folder at the root of the repo.